They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 Uterus: estrogen enhances and maintains the mucous membrane that lines the uterus.
 It increases the size of the endometrium and improves blood flow, protein content, and enzymatic activity.

 Estrogen also stimulates the muscles of the uterus to develop and contract.
-The contractions help during the birth of a baby and the placenta and also help the wall of the uterus to eliminate dead tissue during menstruation.
+The contractions help during the birth of a baby and the placenta and help the uterus wall eliminate dead tissue during menstruation.

 It is believed that estrogen regulates the flow and thickness of uterine mucous secretions.
 This improves the movement of sperm to an egg and allows fertilization.